As always, Rush Limbaugh, the EIB network, the fastest three hours in media.

 What has happened with President Obama is that, as in the elections, a lot of people underestimate the man who I believe is a great leader.

-He takes uh leadership to another height.
+He takes leadership to another height.

-Now, I understand the Chavez situation, and people try to figure out did he smile, and did he you know, but I think Barack Obama is above that.
+Now, I understand the Chavez situation, and people try to figure out, did he smile?

-And I think that a lot of times people are operating on a a little bit lower level than he is.
+And I think that a lot of times people are operating on a little bit lower level than he is.

 There you have it.

-The Messianic Complex come to life in Elijah Cummings.
+The messianic complex come to life in Elijah Cummings.

-Uh this sort of sums up the emotional attachment Democrats have to Obama.
+This sort of sums up the emotional attachment Democrats have to Obama.

 Whatever he does is good.